merenlab/merenlab.org/tutorials/long-read-analysis/index.md

 >It can be used as an additional polishing step on top of classic consensus-polishing approaches for assemblies.
 >It can be used on raw reads directly, which means it can be used on data lacking sequencing depth for consensus polishing - a common problem for a lot of rare things from environmental metagenomic samples, for example.

-Like for the Pilon short-read polishing, this steps can take some time and the database is quite large ([uniref90](https://www.uniprot.org/help/uniref)), so we won't run the commands.
+Like for the Pilon short-read polishing, this step can take some time and the database is quite large ([uniref90](https://www.uniprot.org/help/uniref)), so we won't run the commands.
 But for reproducibility, here are the steps we performed to correct the _Akkermansia muciniphila_ genomes:

 ```bash